Posted on Dec. 1th, 2019, | By Hazel, WayKen Project Manager

-Production anomaly cases at prototype shops possibly appear on material purchasing, CNC machining, production delay, quality control, etc… Any production anomaly in the work flow will have knock-on effect further, and finally affect customer satisfaction.
+Production anomaly cases at prototype shops possibly appear on material purchasing, CNC prototyping, production delay, quality control, etc… Any production anomaly in the work flow will have knock-on effect further, and finally affect customer satisfaction.
 Therefore, it is necessary to have spot-to-spot management to respond to production anomalies quickly and timely so as to prevent their recurrence.

 Five Steps to Manage Production Anomaly in Prototype Shops

 Generally, prototype shops manage production anomaly on the production flow in five steps to minimize its occurrence rates, from Preparation, Finding, Actions, Causes Tracing and Follow-up, to Topic Meeting for Precaution.

 Step 1 - Preparation

 - Define the production anomaly at every process, such as in raw material purchasing, CNC programing, CNC machining, hand finishing, etch…

 - Formulate regulations and procedure documents on issues of production anomaly, such as <Corrective and Preventive Action Report> an 8D Report.

 Step 2 - Anomaly Finding

 - (Find people) Stop-loss in time, and notify the anomaly situation (process, degree, quantities…) to related personals and higher-ups;

 - (Decision makers) Confirm the anomaly at spot and direct emergency response on site.

 Step 3 - Actions